ZacharyGeurts/AMOURANTHRTX/README.md

 Copy and paste your cmake into Grok and see if you can make Jack Wayne RTX.
 Have fun.
 It may have been confusing to anyone unfamiliar with Open Source.

-TLDNR!
-God Bless, my ADHD buddy.
-Pre Alpha.
-Short files est. 3 days of gametime. - Mug in Plastic Beach branch.
-Elon made a robot than can get all RTX news and together we boiled it down to 100% and everyone by design owns the key to the invisible system.
-Not many files to look through but they are smart as Grok.
-My advice, start in the /src/engine/GLOBAL folder and see how few files.
-You can ask Grok about them.
-SECURE.
-I can not tell if you pirated my code by looking at the binary.
-Built on the backs of ALL THE giants.
-(logging might bring a smile)
-Hackers.
-Nothing inside here.
-Commercial, switch your build from debug to release.
-StoneKey.hpp should be global singleton's to the other hpp department store.
-Include logging.hpp as the cpp is needed for the impl.
-Every blessing of Vulkan upon you.
-1.3 is dead to us.
-1.4+ and == 0
-Keep running ```./linux.sh run``` until it starts purring.
-Ask Grok "why it stoopid" like I do.
-Use the green code button above to download zip.
-Or, use the preferred method with git.
-GLHF.
-Pre Alpha o/ ... the commits are chunky and full commits brings back files that should stay dead.
-Ever forward.
-Clean if adding a new file.
-We have incremental.
-Nice.
-Logging can simply tell you the filename and line number that it logged at, simple debugging. *coughzerocost
 Chase seggie with ```./linux.sh gdb``` bt full and feed it to Grok.
 Or trash it and grab a new one tomorrow.
 ```